uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

 .. note::

-  Notice that when you run ``$ git remote -v`` you are presented with some text indicating that your remote is named ‘origin’ and points to the Github ua-snap repository.
+  Notice that when you run ``$ git remote -v`` you are presented with some text indicating that your remote is named ‘origin’ and points to the Github uaf-arctic-eco-modeling repository.
 To be consistent with this tutorial and the rest of our documentation, you should rename this remote to ‘upstream’ and point ‘origin’ to your personal fork of the code (if you have one).
 To do this use the ``$ git remote rename <old> <new>`` command.

 .. _git branch:
 .. note::